IBM/prompt-declaration-language/docs/tutorial.md

 When we execute this program, we obtain 3 math problems like the ones in the [examples](https://github.com/IBM/prompt-declaration-language//blob/main/examples/arith/).

 Notice that the `repeat` and `then` blocks are followed by `text`.
 This is because of the semantics of lists in PDL.
-If we want to aggregate the result by stringifying every element in the list and collating them together (which is the case of top-level programs in general), then we need the keyword `text` to preceed a list.
+If we want to aggregate the result by stringifying every element in the list and collating them together (which is the case of top-level programs in general), then we need the keyword `text` to precede a list.
 If this is omitted then the list is treated as a programmatic sequence where all the blocks are executed in sequence but result of the overall list is the result of the {\em last} block in the sequence.
-This behavior can be marked explicitly with a `lastof` block.
+This behavior can be marked explicitly with a `lastOf` block.

 Similarly, the `read` block has an annotation `as: text`.
 This means that the result of each iteration is stringified and collated to the overall result of the `repeat` block which is of type string in this case.